scalapy/python-native-libs/docs/readme.md

 python.scalapyProperties
 ```

+See `docs/details.md` to see the full list of these properties and what they mean.

 `scalapyProperties` contains the system properties used by `ScalaPy`.
 For example, to set up `ScalaPy` to use the Python located at `@PYTHON@` in [`Ammonite`](https://ammonite.io/) or [`Almond`](https://almond.sh/) run